alsash110/comm-2216-obs/docs/search.md

   - Try running OBS as admin.
 This is a requirement for some games.
   - If your game is set to full-screen mode and you switch windows from the game, the rendering will stop.
-  - Since OBS has compatibility issues with certain games in full screen mode it is recommended to stream your game on borderless full screen or windowed mode
+  - Since OBS has compatibility issues with certain games in full screen mode it is recommended to stream your game on borderless full screen or windowed mode.

 ## GPU Overload Issues